-Artin's results about orders of linear groups (see \cite{artin}) also inspired Feit's work about existence of large Zsigmondy primes.
+\end{enumerate} \end{theorem} Artin's results about orders of linear groups (see \cite{artin}) also inspired Feit's work about the existence of large Zsigmondy primes.
 The motivation for Feit's work comes from the theory of finite groups \cite{feit3}.
-Feit proved the existence of large Zsigmondy primes except finitely many cases in \cite{feit2} for the special case $a \geqslant 3$.
-Later on he came up with a more elegant proof of his result with includes the case $a=2$, in \cite{feit}.
-Later on, Roitman also presented an elegant proof of Feit's result \cite{roitman}.
+Feit proved the existence of large Zsigmondy primes in all cases except for finitely many, as stated in \cite{feit2}, for the special case $a \geqslant 3$.
+Later on, he came up with a simpler proof of his result, which also includes the case where $a=2$, as presented in \cite{feit}.
+Roitman also provided a nice proof of Feit’s result in \cite{roitman}.

-For relatively prime positive integers $a$ and $b$, we can generalize the definition of a large Zsigmondy prime as a prime $p$ such that $p \mid a^n-b^n$, but $p \nmid a^m-b^m$ for $1 \leq m \leq n - 1$ and either $p^2 \mid a^n -b^n$ or $ p > n + 1$.
-Without loss of generality, we can assume that, $a>b$, this assumption will be held throughout the paper.
-We will show that there exists a large Zsigmondy prime for triple $(a, b, n)$ except the cases presented in the following theorem.
+For relatively prime positive integers $a>b$, we can generalize the definition of a large Zsigmondy prime as a prime $p$ such that $p \mid a^n-b^n$, but $p \nmid a^m-b^m$ for $1 \leq m < n$ and either $p^2 \mid a^n -b^n$ or $ p > n + 1$.
+We show that there exists a large Zsigmondy prime for $(a, b, n)$ except in the cases presented in Theorem \ref{Main}.
 Our proof is inspired by the elegant proof of Zsigmondy's Theorem given by Yan Sheng in \cite{yansheng}.